QUIDD60x/Speech-to-speech/README.md

 And for convenience, the text input + output is collected in a local text file, and the recording is saved (until rewritten by the next input).

 This program is best suited for those who find themselves asking for little bits of help while working, something I noticed in myself quite some time ago.

+**THIS VERSION REQUIRES AN AZURE TTS SUBSCRIPTION AND AN API KEY!** This version sounds SIGNIFICANTLY better and is best suited for those who either (1) already have an Azure subscription and don't mind adding on, or (2) plan on using this program constantly.

 ***
 ## Quickstart